invisilico/PygorPro/README.md

-This code exists becuase I was too lazy to learn Igor, so I found a way to play the waves I recorded by patch clamp ephys.
+This code exists becuase I was too lazy to learn Igor, so I found a way to play with the waves I recorded during optogenetics assisted circuit mapping experiments.

-intended uses:

-identify protocols

-analyse peak amplitudes, throw away bad data

-generate plots automatically with Rs and Cs

-generate entire figure page for each cell in vector graphics

-Dependencies:
-Igor (packag by wking)
-Matplotlib.pyplot
-numpy
-pandas
-os
-seaborn
+The PygorPro series is for the analysis of patching data.

+The BehavePro series analyses the output from simba, using ethovision hardware control logs to synchronise spike timing.

+The BehaveVid series generates videos with the analysed data.

+---

+Developed by Nish [invisilico] @ LSYM BMI SV EPFL